BDEvan5/f1tenth_drl/RacingDRL/experimental_plan.md

 ### Analysing Test Data

 During testing, the state of the agent and the action selected at each timestep is recorded.

+**Statistics:**

+The first analysis is to calculate the statistics for the training data.

+- `CaclulateMainStatistics.py`: Calculates the success rate, lap time and average progress for each testing run.
+- `CaclulateDetailStatistics.py`: Calculates the time, progress, total distance, average and standard deviation of velocity and curvature, Q1, Q2, Q3 of lateral and speed deviation.
+- `MakeRepetitionSummary.py`: makes a summary of the performance of the repetitions.
+- `MakeRepetitionBarPlot.py`: makes a bar plot of the training repetitions on the MCO map
+- `MakePerformanceTable.py`: makes a table of the lap times and progresses of the last repetition of the agents trained and tested on the MCO track.
+- `DeviationBarPlot.py`: plots the speed and lateral deviations experience by the agents compared to the racing line.